kicaj29/aws/Databases/readme.md

 * DynamoDB has become the database of choice for two categories of applications: high-scale applications and serverless applications.
 * Key-value pair tables.
 * Charges based on the usage of the table and the amount of data that you are reading from the table, not by the hour or by the second

+### DynamoDB security

+* All user data stored in DynamoDB is fully encrypted at rest.
+DynamoDB encryption at rest provides enhanced security by encrypting all your data at rest using encryption keys stored in AWS Key Management Service (AWS KMS).
+* IAM administrators control who can be authenticated and authorized to use DynamoDB resources.
+You can use IAM to manage access permissions and implement security policies.
+* As a managed service, DynamoDB is protected by the AWS global network security procedures.
+* When activity occurs in DynamoDB, that activity is recorded in a CloudTrail event.
+For ongoing record of events in DynamoDB and in your AWS account, create a trail to deliver log files to an S3 bucket.

 ## ElastiCache